codecrypto-academy/pfm-web2.5-feb25/README.md

-# pfm-web2.5-feb25
+# Besu Netwwork management
-This project automates the process of creating and managing a blockchain network using Hyperledger Besu.
+The diferent elements in this project allow you to manage a private hyperlayer Besu network, using proof of Authority Clique

 ## Project Structure
 The project has the following file structure:

 ```
 📂 pfm-web2.5-feb25
  ├── 📂 script
- │    └── createBESUnetwork.sh    # Script for automating the creation of a BESU network
+ │    └── script.sh    # Script for automating the creation of a BESU network
  │    └── createPrivatePublicKeys.mjs    # Script for generating public and private keys
- │    └── txTest.js    # Script for performing a test transaction
+ │    └── transaction.js    # Script for performing a test transaction
- ├── 📂 lib           # TypeScript library
+ ├── 📂 lib           # TypeScript library for managing a BESU network
- │    └── index.ts
+ │    └── 📂 src
  ├── 📂 frontback     # NextJS framework
- │    ├── 📂 src
- │    │    └──
  │    ...
  ├── README.md
  └── ...
 ```

-## Technologies Used
+# Part 1
+## Script for automatic creation of a Besu network

 ## Requirements
 - **Operating System**: The script is designed to work on Linux and macOS-based systems (it can also be run on Windows if you have a Bash-compatible environment, such as WSL).
 - **Dependencies**:
-  - **Node.js**
+  - **Node.js**: Helper scripts are programmed with JS, to run them you must have the Node.js enviroment.
-  - **Docker**: Used for container and network creation.
+  - **Docker**: This script uses a container based approach to create each of the network nodes.
   - **Git**: To clone the repository.

 ## Installation